Please type in your username and password.

 Ethical concerns in the field of human embryonic stem cell (hESC) research have necessitated the need for guidelines and regulations to ensure that the scientific community abides by a standard policy when using this valuable resource.
 The National Academy of Sciences (NAS) Guidelines for Research with Human Embryonic Stem Cells (2005 and 2007 guidelines) and the New Jersey Regulations require the formation of an institutional Embryonic Stem Cell Research Oversight (ESCRO) Committee.

 To meet this request, Rutgers University and Robert Wood Johnson Medical School (RWJMS) established a joint ESCRO Committee.
-To properly support their mission, the ESCRO Committee authored an institutional policy, constructed an educational website and wrote;

 While the website is not fully completed, the NAS Guidelines can be found at the above links.